Building X10 from Source

 These instructions can be used either to build X10 from source code checked out of the repository or from an X10 source release obtained from the downloads page.
-To checkout the source code tree that matches a particular X10 release from svn (instead of from a source code release) one simply uses a URL such as https://x10.svn.sourceforge.net/svnroot/x10/tags/SF_RELEASE_2_2_0/ in place of https://x10.svn.sourceforge.net/svnroot/x10/trunk in the instructions below, changing the tag to the release you want to use.
+To download the source code for a particular X10 release, visit https://github.com/x10-lang/x10/releases.

 Assumptions and Prerequisites